Decision Making under Costly Sequential Information Acquisition: the Paradigm of Reversible and Irreversible Decisions: The general model: costly sequential information acquisition and (ir)reversibility of decisions

+Given $U^B$ as established in Proposition \ref{prop:VB-poisson}, we define the value function $V$ (cf. (\ref{V-general})) with Poisson-type signals, by

-with $\,V_{B}(q)$ as in (\ref{V-B}).
-Note that because of the form of $ \,V_{B},$ the obstacle term $\widetilde{G}(q)$ has a similar, piece-wise structure to the one in the irreversible case with $G(q)=\max (\mu ,qh+(1-q)l),$ with the only difference being that the constant $l$ (representing the low value of the unknown product $B$)\ is now replaced by $ \widetilde{l}$ in (\ref{l-revised}).
-As a consequence, the results in Proposition \ref{prop:constant-2}\ are directly applicable.
-We stress, however, that while problems (\ref{V-Poisson}) and (\ref{V-constant})\ appear technically similar, they are generated by very different decision making models.
+where $V_1(q)=\max \left( \mu ,\,V_1^B(q)\right)$, with $\,V_1^B(q) = U^B(\widetilde{q})$ as in (\ref{V-B}).
+Note that because of the structure of $U^B$ as in (\ref{V-B}), the nested value function $V_1(q)$ has a piecewise linear form analogous to the obstacle in the irreversible decision problem, where the payoff \( G(q)=\max\{\mu,\; qh+(1-q)l\}. \) The only difference is that the constant $l$, representing the low payoff of product~$B$ in the irreversible case, is replaced by $\widetilde l$ defined in \eqref{l-revised}.
+As a consequence, the analytical results established in Proposition~\ref{prop:constant-2} apply directly in the present setting.
+See Figure \ref{fig:poisson} for illustration.